How Trees Talk to Each Other Without Speaking

 It’s apparent how vital communication is for humans and almost every animal species on the planet.
 However, most don’t consider if or how plants talk.
 Ecologists have researched the connection between plants for years, specifically trees, and unlocked priceless insights on how the Earth protects its environment outside human influence.

 Learning how trees talk to each other could be a secret to bolstering climate crisis mitigation efforts if humans can support their conversations for more extraordinary global healing efforts.
+Trees have more power than we perceive, especially when it comes to restoring the environment back to its natural glory.

 What Research Shaped the Discipline?